wcrib8/startup/notes.md

         application/x-www-form-urlencoded - Standard form submissions
 4. Secure Cookie: A cookie with the Secure attribute is only sent to the server with an encrypted request over the HTTPS protocol, never with unsecured HTTP                         mozilla (except on localhost).
 This helps protect against man-in-the-middle attacks by ensuring the cookie can't be intercepted over                               unencrypted connections.
                     example: `Set-Cookie: id=a3fWa; Secure`
     HttpOnly Cookie: A cookie with the HttpOnly attribute can't be accessed by JavaScript mozilla, for example using Document.cookie.
 It can only be accessed when it reaches the server.
 This is particularly important for session cookies, as it helps mitigate cross-site scripting (XSS) attacks mozilla.
-                    example: `Set-Cookie: id=a3fWa; HttpOnly`
-    SameSite Cookie: The SameSite attribute lets servers specify whether/when cookies are sent with cross-site requests mozilla, helping prevent information                             leakage and providing protection against cross-site request forgery (CSRF) attacks.
+                    example: `Set-Cookie: id=a3fWa; HttpOnly` prevents reading and writing SameSite Cookie: The SameSite attribute lets servers specify whether/when cookies are sent with cross-site requests mozilla, helping prevent information                             leakage and providing protection against cross-site request forgery (CSRF) attacks.
 It has three possible values:
                       Strict: The browser only sends the cookie with requests originating from the cookie's origin site (useful for authentication)
                       Lax: Similar to Strict, but the browser also sends the cookie when the user navigates to the cookie's origin site from a different site